GBursali/Testinium_Project/README.md

 Tested some features of the [N11 E-Commerce Website](https://www.n11.com/).

-Please use your own Login Credentials on Tests.java file
+Please use your own Login Credentials on tests.Tests.java file

 ### Technologies used in this project
  - JUnit